opencog/atomspace/opencog/persist/gearman/README.md

-﻿=Distributed evaluation of Scheme code with Gearman
+﻿# Distributed evaluation of Scheme code with Gearman

 This guile module allows scheme code to be evaluated on other (non-local, internet-connected, distributed) servers.
 Under the covers, it uses Gearman to perform the distribution.

-==Overview
+## Overview
 AtomSpace scheme users can distribute the evaluation of scheme code across multiple systems using the Gearman distributed job contol system.
 Jobs are defined by writing (short) scheme programs, which